Kitzbühel to Munich Airport scenic route

 How long does the transfer from Kitzbühel to Munich Airport take?

-Can the carrier pick me up from my hotel in Kitzbühel?
+Where does the driver pick me up in Kitzbühel?

-Bookings can be cancelled free of charge more than 24 hours before your scheduled pickup.
-For pickups on peak dates - the last Saturday of December, the first Saturday of January, and the first three Saturdays of February - the free cancellation window extends to 72 hours before pickup.
-Cancellations inside those windows carry a 100% fee.
-Full terms are shown before you confirm your booking.
+Standard bookings can be cancelled free of charge more than 24 hours before your scheduled pickup.
+For peak date travel - the last Saturday of December, the first Saturday of January, and the first three Saturdays of February - the free cancellation window extends to 72 hours before pickup.
+Cancellations inside these windows carry a 100% fee.
+Full terms shown before you confirm your booking.

 Why Book This Route?